sashank-gl/sprintly-shared/README.md

 > **Note:** This is a public copy of my original project.
 I lost motivation to continue developing it, but I thought it might be helpful to others, either to learn from the codebase, understand the architecture, or even continue building on it.

-I've also recorded a short walkthrough video demonstrating how to use and set it up.
+I've also recorded a walkthrough video demonstrating how to use and set it up.
 You can check it out if you prefer a visual guide!
+Here's the link: _https://youtu.be/O6KJRM8vig4_

 ---